openiomon/fos2graphite/README.md

 Password will be cached for the amount of time specified
 `credential_provider_cachetimeout = 24h`

-Instead of opening a new HTTPrest-session for each collection interval a session can be reused for a defined time interval.
+Instead of opening a new REST API session for each collection interval a session can be reused for a defined time interval.
 This reduces the amount of auditlog messages on the SAN switch or director.
 If the parameter is omitted or set to 0 for each collection interval a new session is started.
 `reuse_rest_session_timeout = 30m`

 2. Create a service `/opt/fos2graphite/bin/fos2graphite.pl -register <fabricname>`